 - Final Report, with Finance Report (as illustrated)

-- Technical output:
+- > Technical output:

 - Detailed maps

 - Survey reports

 - Draft management plan, including sections on peat fire prevention and peatswamp forest restoration.

-Expected Outputs and Results achieved

-Objectives and Results: Achieved:

-✓ To develop strategies and a management plan for the fire damaged peat swamp forest area of the Berbak-Sembilang in order to reduce ecological impact and future fire risk and to restore its ecological function and conserve biodiversity Identify site-specific impact of forest fire on the wetlands and peatswamp forests of the Berbak-Sembilang Ecosystem Initiate coordination among stakeholders involved in the management of the damaged peatswamp forest in the Berbak Sembilang area Develop a management plan for the fire-damaged peatswamp forest area of Berbak-Sembilang in order to restore its ecological function and conserve biodiversity. maps, satellite interpretation and ground-truthing field surveys, identifying impact and extent of the damage caused by forest fires, as well as an assessment of potential fire risks peat areas.
-Village-level and provincial meetings/workshops were held, enabling involvement of all stakeholders in the development of the draft management plan.
+Expected Outputs and Results achieved Objectives and Results: Achieved: ✓ To develop strategies and a management plan for the fire damaged peat swamp forest area of the Berbak-Sembilang in order to reduce ecological impact and future fire risk and to restore its ecological function and conserve biodiversity The objective was largely achieved.
+Follow-up is secured through (co-)funding by CIDA, GEF and a proposal has been submitted for further funding from GPI (phase 2).
+Identify site-specific impact of forest fire on the wetlands and peatswamp forests of the Berbak-Sembilang Ecosystem Initiate coordination among stakeholders involved in the management of the damaged peatswamp forest in the Berbak Sembilang area Detailed maps have been completed, based on existing maps, satellite interpretation and ground-truthing field surveys, identifying impact and extent of the damage caused by forest fires, as well as an assessment of potential fire risks peat areas.
+Village-level and provincial meetings/workshops were held, enabling involvement of all stakeholders in the development of the draft management plan. • Develop a management plan for the fire-damaged peatswamp forest area of Berbak-Sembilang in order to restore its ecological function and conserve biodiversity. • Only a draft management plan was produced, still requiring further review by the key stakeholders.
+As a consequence the management plan has not yet been submitted for official endorsement of the local authorities.
 Evaluation